This article is Part 3 of a five-part series on Atlassian Single Sign-On. Click to read Part 1 and Part 2.

 If you are on the Atlassian Cloud, your options can also be spelled out with 2 words: Atlassian Access.
 The good thing is that you need to search no more.
 The downside is that Access can be quite expensive, and there is no competition.

-In terms of functionality, Access has everything you can ask for.
+In terms of functionality, Access has everything you could ask for.
 In fact, it does much more than just SSO, making it a high standard against which other solutions can be measured.

 Audit log, directory syncs, and lifecycle management are components that go beyond the basic SAML SSO functionality and towards a comprehensive Identity and Access Management framework on the Atlassian stack.